hwen554/LeetCode-Notes/README.md

 # LeetCode-Notes
-# Some trash ideas in head
+# Some solutions to help.

 # 1.Divide Two Integers